ortoo/todo-hub/README.md

 ## Introduction

 TodoHub is a simple "todo list" application in need of some love and care.
-TodoHub in its current iteration has the ability to list todo items, as well as add new todo items, but in need for it to become usable it needs some extra functionality.
+TodoHub in its current iteration has the ability to list todo items, as well as add new todo items, but in order for it to become usable it needs some extra functionality.
 Your job is to implement that extra functionaility, you are also welcome to dazzle us with any extras you have up your sleeve, within the time allocated.

 This **README** goes through a lot of details about this application and what we expect / are asking from you, but we must stress that we are more interested about the way you solve the problems, than your knowledge of the stack.